The Best Information Science Book Award was established in 1969 and is administered by the Awards & Honors Committee.

 (g) Scholarship (to what extent are intellectual debts acknowledged and all assertions appropriately documented?).

-7.4 The Jury Chair shall communicate the Jury’s decision to the winner(s) of the award, the nominator, the ASIS&T President, the Chair of the Awards & Honors Committee, and the ASIS&T Executive Director by 60 days before the start of the ASIS&T annual meeting.
+7.4 The Jury Chair shall communicate the Jury’s decision to the winner(s) of the award, the nominator, the ASIS&T President, the Chair of the Awards & Honors Committee, and the ASIS&T Executive Director by August 31.

 7.5 The Jury Chair shall provide a 50-250 word abstract, stating why the award was given.
 This abstract will be used to publicize the award.
 Material for this abstract may be taken from the voting rationales provided by the members of the jury.

 8. Presentation of the Award

-8.1 The award shall be announced and presented to the author(s) of the best book by the ASIS&T President at the banquet of the annual meeting of the Society.
+8.1 The award shall be announced and presented to the author(s) of the best book by the ASIS&T President at the banquet of the ASIS&T annual meeting.

-9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology and related professional journals.
+9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology, the Association website, and related professional journals.
 In addition, press releases may be sent to the winning author’s employer and local newspapers and the publisher of the book.
 Publicity is the responsibility of ASIS&T Headquarters.